 Corps of Engineers.
 Congress authorizes Corps water resources activities and makes changes to the agency's policies generally in a Water Resources Development Act (WRDA), and at times in the annual Energy and Water Development Appropriations acts.
-Contents of a WRDA are cumulative and new acts do not supercede or replace previous acts.
-Consideration of two WRDA bills introduced in 2005 continues in 2006.
-Previous WRDAs follow a loosely biennial schedule; however, the last WRDA was enacted in 2000.
-WRDA bills were introduced in 2002, 2003, 2004, and2005, but were not enacted; their enactment was complicated by debates on whether to authorize controversial projects, and whether to change the way the Corps plans and evaluates projects.
+Contents of a WRDA are cumulative and new acts do not supersede or replace previous acts.
+From the late 1980s until 2002, WRDAs followed a loosely biennial cycle; the last WRDA was enacted in 2000.
+WRDA bills were introduced in 2002, 2003, 2004, and 2005, but were not enacted.
+Their enactment was complicated by differences over whether to authorize controversial projects, and whether to reform or change the way the Corps plans and evaluates projects.

-Consideration of the WRDA bills in the first session of the 109th Congress included debates in committee on changes to state and local roles in projects, potential changes in Corps policies and practices (such as changes to Corps permitting and regulatory practices), and authorization of high profile projects.
+Consideration of the WRDA bills in the first session of the previous Congress included debates in committee on changes to state and local roles in projects, potential changes in Corps policies and practices (such as changes to Corps permitting and regulatory practices), and authorization of high-profile projects.
 Prior to Hurricane Katrina, the project authorizations receiving the most attention were coastal Louisiana wetlands restoration, lock expansion and ecosystem restoration for the Upper Mississippi River-Illinois Waterway, and Everglades-related projects.
 The 2005 hurricane season added other possible authorizations to the mix, including authorizations for near-term and long-term hurricane protection measures for Louisiana and other Gulf Coast states and flood control activities in other areas of the nation vulnerable to flooding.
-Hurricane Katrina's impact on WRDA passage is uncertain; the disaster increased interest in flood control and Louisiana projects in the bill, while also increasing interest in streamlining federal spending which has some observers concerned about authorizing more Corps projects.
-Pressure to authorize projects, especially projects related to areas affected during the 2005 hurricane season, and to increase funding or modify existing projects may result in outstanding issues being addressed or resolved, leading to enactment of WRDA by the 109th Congress.
-For more information on current WRDA issues, see CRS Issue Brief IB10133, Water Resources Development Act (WRDA): Army Corps of Engineers Authorization Issues in the 109th Congress, coordinated by Nicole T. Carter.
+Hurricane Katrina increased interest in flood control and Louisiana projects in the bill, while also increasing interest in streamlining federal spending, which has some observers concerned about authorizing more Corps projects.
+Pressure to authorize new priority projects, especially those related to areas affected during the 2005 hurricane season, and to increase funding for or modify existing projects, may result in outstanding issues being addressed or resolved differently by the 110th Congress - particularly given the absence of Administration support for the recent omnibus WRDA bills.
+For more information on current WRDA issues, see CRS Report RL33504, Water Resources Development Act (WRDA): Corps of Engineers Authorization Issues, coordinated by Nicole T. Carter.

-Corps flood control and hurricane protection projects, in particular, are receiving congressional and public scrutiny following the 2005 hurricane season and Hurricane Katrina's impact on New Orleans in particular.
+The 110th Congress continues to address issues related to the Administration's adoption of a performance-based budgeting approach for the agency, as well as safety and security of Corps facilities and implementation of Florida Everglades ecosystem restoration.
+Recent Congresses have expressed dissatisfaction with the Corps' financial management, particularly the reprogramming of funds across projects and the use of multiyear continuing contracts for projects.
+Corps flood control and hurricane protection projects, in particular, are receiving congressional and public scrutiny following Hurricane Katrina.
 This scrutiny is added to the attention already on the Corps' river and reservoir management; in many cases, Corps facilities and their operation are central to debates over multi-purpose river management.
-For example, water resources management by the Corps, particularly on the Mississippi, Missouri, Columbia and Snake Rivers, remains controversial and is frequently challenged in the courts.
-During the second session of the 109th Congress, the Corps' projects and role in emergency response are expected to remain the subject of congressional oversight, legislative direction, authorizing legislation, and appropriations.
+For example, water resources management by the Corps, particularly on the Mississippi, Missouri, and Columbia and Snake Rivers system, remains controversial and is frequently challenged in the courts.
+The Corps' projects and role in emergency response also may be the subject of congressional oversight, legislative direction, authorizing legislation, and appropriations.